 But the scrap yard has a lot more to do after that.

-Once they’ve collected the scrap, they would have to sort them out according to category (ferrous or non-ferrous), and type (copper, brass, stainless steel, cast iron, etc.).
+Once they’ve collected the scrap, they have to sort it according to category (ferrous or non-ferrous), and type (copper, brass, stainless steel, cast iron, etc.).

-Now, the scrap yard shreds those scraps into smaller pieces and then takes them to facilities where they recycle metal.
+Then, the scrapyard shreds those scraps into smaller pieces and takes them to facilities where they recycle metal.
 The shredded pieces of metal are melted and then fashioned into new but recycled metal products.

-Through this recycling process, there is a lesser need to create new “virgin” products which would have cost more money and resources.
-Also, it helps ordinary people make some money from their scrap, as well as keeps the scrapping businesses going.
+This recycling process results in less need to create new “virgin” products which would require more resources and cost more money.
+Also, it helps ordinary people make some money from their scraps, as well as keeps the scrapping businesses going.

 It’s also worth noting that scrapping and recycling are fantastic ways to reduce our carbon footprint and reduce waste in our landfills.

 - Collect and sort your scrap metal.
-You need to separate the metals according to type so it’s easier for you and the people at the scrap yard to process them.
-This also helps you bargain a better price for your scrap.
+You need to separate the metals according to type so it’s easier for you and the people at the scrapyard to process them.
+This also helps you possibly bargain for a better price for your scrap.

-- Call a couple of scrap yards first and inquire about their prices.
-If you want to make top money from your scrap, then you should only sell them to the highest paying scrap yard.
+- Call a couple of scrapyards first and inquire about their prices.
+If you want to make top money from your scrap metals, then you should only sell them to the highest-paying scrapyard.

-- Once the weight is confirmed, the people at the scrap yard would separate the ferrous and nonferrous metals with a massive magnet.
+- Once the weight is confirmed, the people at the scrapyard will separate the ferrous and nonferrous metals with a massive magnet.

-- Finally, accomplish the paperwork and receive your money.
+- Finally, complete the paperwork and receive your money.

 How to Make the Most Money from Metal Scrap

-The entire process of selling scrap is quite easy and straightforward.
+The entire process of selling scrap is quite straightforward.
 But there are a couple of hacks that you can do to make more money at the scrap yard.

 1. Learn about the supply and demand of scrap metal